-- (a) fails to make any of the payments required by or under this Act on the due date; - (b) contravenes any provision of this Act, any regulations made under this Act or the conditions of his or her mineral right or the provisions of any other written law relating to mines and minerals; - (c) dies, or becomes insolvent or bankrupt, or enters into any agreement or scheme of composition with his or her creditors, or takes advantage of any written law for the benefit of his or her debtors or goes into liquidation, except as part of a scheme for the reconstruction of the holder business organisation; - (d) makes any statement the C+ mmissioner in connection with his or her mineral right which he or she knows or ought to have known to be false; or - (e) for any reason becomes ineligible to apply for a mineral right under the provisions of section 4 of this Act.
+- (a) fails to make any of the payments required by or under this Act on the due date; - (b) contravenes any provision of this Act, the regulations or the conditions of his or her mineral right or the provisions of any other written law relating to mines and minerals; - (c) dies, or becomes insolvent or bankrupt, or enters into any agreement or scheme of composition with his or her creditors, or takes advantage of any written law for the benefit of his or her debtors or goes into liquidation, except as part of a scheme for the reconstruction of the holder's business organisation;

+- (d) makes any statement to the Commissioner in connection with his or her mineral right which he or she knows or ought to have known to be false; or - (e) for any reason becomes ineligible to apply for a mineral right under section 4 of this Act.

-(2) The Commissioner shall, before suspending or cancelling any mineral right give to the holder of such mineral right and shall, in such notice require the holder to remedy, within a specified time, any breach of the conditions of his or her mineral right; and where the breach cannot be remedied, to show cause to the satisfaction of the Commissioner why the mineral right concerned should not be suspended or cancelled.
+(2) The Commissioner shall, before suspending or cancelling any mineral right give to the holder of the mineral right a written notice and shall, in such notice, require the holder to remedy, within a reasonable time, any breach of the conditions of his or her mineral right; and where the breach cannot be remedied, to show cause to the satisfaction of the Commissioner why the mineral right concerned should not be suspended or cancelled.

-(3) Upon cancellation of a mineral right under this section, rights of the holder of the mineral right shall cease, but without prejudice to any liabilities or obligations incurred under or in relation to such mineral right prior to the date of cancellation.
+(3) Upon cancellation of a mineral right under this section, the rights of the holder of the mineral right shall cease, but without prejudice to any liabilities or obligations incurred under or in relation such mineral right prior to the date of cancellation.